Leon Šipoš: Career

 As a youth player, Šipoš joined the youth academy of Dinamo (Zagreb), Croatia's most successful club.

 In 2017, he was sent on loan to Gorica (Croatia) in the Croatian second division.

 In 2020, he signed for Latvian side Spartaks after receiving interest from England and Russia.

 Before the second half of 2020–21 season, Šipoš signed for Istra in the Croatian top flight on loan.

 On 20 August 2021, he joined Italian Serie C club Catania on loan with an option to buy.
 On 9 April 2022, his loan to Catania was cut short following the club's exclusion from Italian football due to its inability to overcome a number of financial issues.

 On 5 August 2022, Šipoš moved on a new loan to Fidelis Andria in Serie C, with an option to buy.

 On 7 January 2023, Šipoš signed a 2.5-year contract with Serie C club Trento.

+On 30 August 2024, Šipoš moved to Lecco on a two-year deal.